stegiopast/wf-nanoribolyzer/README.md

 Please be aware that you need to specify this version in the nextflow.config file by replacing ontresearch/dorado:latest at line 68. (container = "ontresearch/dorado")
 You can do so for all versions of dorado, by finding the right tag at [docker hub](https://hub.docker.com/r/ontresearch/dorado/tags).
 All other processes use a docker environment we built for this project.
-Teh versions of the environment can be found in the docker_images/other_tools folder of this repository.
+The versions of the environment can be found in the docker_images/other_tools folder of this repository.

 ## References